AJFatale/Attendance-System-Using-Barcode/README.md

 # Getting Started with Attendance System Using Barcode
-1. Copy ams-api folder to your htdoc folder.
+1. Copy ams-api folder to your htdoc folder of XAMP server.
+2. Start server.
-2. Import database file.
+3. Import database file.
-3. Run 'npm start' and navigate to  localhost:3000/
+4. Run 'npm start' and navigate to  http://localhost:3000/

 # Features